gtalarico/django-vue-template/README.md

 The Vuejs template will be served from `localhost:8080` and the Django Api will be served form `localhost:8000`.

-The dual dev server setup allows you to take advantage of webpack's devserver with hot module reload.
-If you would rather run a single dev server, you can run django's dev server only on `:8000`, but you have to build build the Vue app first
+The dual dev server setup allows you to take advantage of webpack's development server with hot module reload.

+If you would rather run a single dev server, you can run Django's development server only on `:8000`, but you have to build build the Vue app first

 ```
 $ yarn build